 What forms are necessary to prove medical necessity for a seat lift mechanism?

 You’ll need a certification of medical necessity for a seat lift mechanism.
 A primary care physician will provide you with a prescription for the lift chair.
-You or your doctor will need to complete and submit form CMS-849 to CMS.
+You or your doctor must complete and submit form CMS-849 to CMS.

 How do I qualify for Medicare to cover my lift chair mechanism?